stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 One-off project management software doesn't help either - being expensive, complex to use and understood by less than 5% of employees.

-Consultants and clients need collaboration tech that achieves the following:
+Consultants and clients need collaboration tech that is:

 * Agile - alive and interactive, evolving as the execution provides more insights
 * Inclusive - a user experience and price that achieves org-wide engagement